Getting Started with Accommodations

 • maintain the confidentiality of records and communication concerning students with disabilities;

-• inform students with disabilities of College policies and procedures for filing a grievance.
+• inform students with disabilities of College policies and procedures for filing an appeal or grievance.

 • Williams College faculty members have the right to: